mamba-org/mamba-press/README.md

 Press Conda packages into wheels.

 > [!WARNING]
-This project is under development and not usable in any way.
+This project is in alpha, undergoing more broad testing.

 ## How to use
-``mamba-press`` is not released yet, right now, only ``pixi run mamba-press`` from this repository is possible.
+``mamba-press`` is not released yet.

+Run the development version from this repository with [`pixi`](https://pixi.sh/).
+- `pixi run mamba-press` to run the executable.
+- `pixi run mamba-press-dev` adds some options to inspect intermediary files.

 ## What it does